Everything PR News

 Why the ALS Association Ranks #1

-The index characterizes the campaign's success in direct terms: the Ice Bucket Challenge succeeded because it combined simplicity, visibility, and social pressure.
+The ALS Association's top position rests on the Ice Bucket Challenge, which the index calls one of the most successful digital PR campaigns in history.
+According to the index, the campaign succeeded because it combined simplicity, visibility, and social pressure.
 It was easy to understand and easy to replicate, ultimately becoming a cultural moment that moved beyond marketing into participation.
-The ALS Association saw unprecedented awareness and fundraising as a result.

 Where the ALS Association Sits in the Broader Digital PR Story